truenas/middleware/docs/userguide/index.rst

 `iSCSI SAN Configuration Guide <http://www.vmware.com/pdf/vsphere4/r41/vsp_41_iscsi_san_cfg.pdf>`_ for details.

-If you can see the target but not connect to it, check the discovery authentication settings in Target Global Configuration.
+If you can see the target but not connect to it, check the "discovery authentication" settings in "Target Global Configuration".

-If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to Accept in the vswitch.
+If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to "Accept" in the vswitch.

 Growing LUNs
 ~~~~~~~~~~~~